marcosmoura/generator-scaffold/README.md

 If a previous project was built using Scaffold you will need to install all dependencies locally to run.
 For this you just need to execute `yo scaffold:install` and the generator will install all NPM packages and all Bower dependencies.

+## Automate the creation of pages

+The Scaffold has a sub generator to help you to create files more quickly.
+Just execute `yo scaffold:create` and follow the steps to generate a new blank page, with a new .less and .js (optional).
+Only works with non single page projects.

 ## Grunt tasks

 This generator make use of various tools to improve your web development workflow when using Grunt: